AttacktheSOC/Azure-SecOps/Sentinel/Workbooks/readme.md

 **Data sources required:**
 - `AzureDiagnostics` – WAF diagnostic logs from Application Gateway (`ApplicationGatewayFirewall` category) and/or Front Door (`FrontDoorWebApplicationFirewallLog` category) must be streamed to your Log Analytics workspace.
+- `FakeData` - This workbook contains an auto-generated table of fake logs to ensure you can follow the blog post: [Operational Workbooks - AttacktheSOC.com](https://attackthesoc.com/posts/operational-workbooks-ep1)

 **Permissions required:**